som1966/MechaCar_Statistical_Analysis/README.md

 ![Summary LinRegmpg](https://user-images.githubusercontent.com/89953246/146079129-9f7df7b5-557a-4279-bf13-00ac1c4368e5.png)
  1. The regression model identifies vehicle length and ground clearance provides a non-random amount of variance based on the PR(>T)  to the mpg values in the dataset.
  2. The slope of the linear mode is not zero, there are two variables that are considered significant and affects mpg.
- 3. The linear model predicts mpg of MechaCar prototypes effectively based on the R-sqaure of 0.71 Does this linear model predict mpg of MechaCar prototypes effectively?
+ 3. The linear model predicts mpg of MechaCar prototypes effectively based on the R-sqaured of 0.714.
+The R-squared means that 71% of the data fits the model.

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?